 There is government guidance if you are struggling to pay energy bills.
-Further advice is available from the CAB and Money Advice Service, tel: 0800 138 7777.
+Further advice is available from the CAB and Money Advice Service, call 0800 138 7777.
 Both services can also provide free independent debt advice.

 Emergency assistance for food

 Our Local Welfare Provision scheme provides short term support to people who have a low income or can demonstrate they do not have the immediate resources to meet the basic needs of themselves and/or their dependants.
-To request assistance complete the on-line referral form or phone 01432 383838
+To request assistance complete the online referral form or phone 01432 383838.